-Social media has never been more popular – people rely on all kinds of networks to market, advertise and interact.
+Social media is at the peak of its popularity – people desperately need it for interacting, advertising and marketing.
 On a similar note – yet not as popular, QR codes seem to be extremely helpful in a series of different situations.
-Most importantly, they make an almost instant connection between the online and offline worlds.
+The main benefit is that they can connect the offline and online owrlds instantly.

 Another good news is that most people rely on the Facebook application, so codes will open in their apps when scanned – even more convenient.

 We will now look at how to create QR Codes.
 What could be the main reasons for using a Facebook QR Code?

 How to use QR codes for Facebook

 There are plenty of benefits associated with this marketing technique and each of them requires special attention for a perfect implementation.

 Usually Facebook QR Codes are used by marketers to get likes on their pages.
 This also works for Twitter, Instagram or any other social media network.
 At this point, you have two different options.
 This first option means you would link to your own page.
 Someone sees your QR code and scans it.
 This will make your page appear in the browser or Facebook app.

 The user will gain access to your page and all the information available on it.
 This doesn’t mean you will get tons of likes 100% though.
 The users usually scroll through most content and only interact with what catches their attention.
 Mediocre content has no room nowadays for attention.